-(3) As part of the adoption of ASU 2019-04, in the third quarter of 2019, the Company made a one-time election to transfer a portion of its held-to-maturity securities to available-for-sale.
+(2) As part of the adoption of ASU 2019-04, in the third quarter of 2019, the Company made a one-time election to transfer a portion of its held-to-maturity securities to available-forsale.
 The transfer resulted in a net of tax increase to comprehensive income of \$17.9 million.
-See Notes 2 and 7 for additional information on the transfer.